Achomi people: Qalyoon/Giddu

-In Pop culture
+In popular culture

 In the popular Achomi song "Dokht Qatari" (Qatari Girl) the song references buying a chador from Bander Abbas, likely referring to Achomi people of Bander Abbas and Hormozgan in Qatar, the Achomi people of Bandar Abbas use "Khash" instead of "Khoob" (Persian); meaning "good" and "Dokht" instead of "Dokhtar" (Persian) meaning "Girl" as well as "Chuk" (or "Pus") instead of "Pesar" (boy in Persian) as in Sahar's Bander Abbasi song.

 Emirati actress Huda Al-Khatib who herself is of Achomi ancestry has appeared in the Kuwaiti TV comedy drama serial "Al-Da'la" (الدعلة) where she speaks broken Arabic, and mixes it with Persian/Achomi, she brings up "bringing her giddu (گِدو; old traditional Iranian hookah) to fix her mood she is shown raging out in Achomi and Persian, the show has a full scene in the 24th Episode in which the character she plays is shown learning the Arabic language and sings the Laristani/Achomi/Khudmuni/Bastaki song of Yousif Hadi Bastaki "Ghalyon ma teshn, ghori ma chai, yar nazanin, jaye to khali" (My hookah has no fire, my teapot has no tea, my beloved, your place is empty), likely referencing the Achomi migrants' cultural identity and their challenges in adapting to Arabic-speaking environments, while also highlighting their efforts to preserve their linguistic and musical heritage despite assimilation pressures.